andreafabrizi/DNSProxy/README.md

 #### Version 2 - March 2018:
 * DOH-ready: raw DNS request printout (for server), base64urlencode of DNS query (for client)
-* pre-emptive HTTP cache population as option (for CDN or local squid/polipo proxies). based on Location header, will force the same DNS server software to issue a parallel GET on the remote domain, in order to preemptively populate HTTP caches in between.
+* pre-emptive HTTP cache population as option (for CDN or local squid/polipo proxies). based on Location header, will force DNSP server software to issue a parallel GET towards the remote domain, in order to preemptively populate HTTP local and intermediate caches.
-  (Not interesting except in particular scenarios, as browsing through high-delay satellite networks).
+  (Not very interesting except in few scenarios, as surfing through high-delay networks).
 * added the arduino+ethernet library with the new select() function (sorry for delay, was easy)
 * DNSP for HTTP/1 version freeze, development on H2 only (till Hackathon 101 London 17-18/3).
 * Added TCP query/response support !